 A Fresh Witch’s Cauldron of Halloween Movie Suggestions

 Boo!
 Don't look now, but another Halloween is rapidly sneaking up on you.
-But if you're purchasing that new big-screen outdoor theater you've been dreaming about from Backyard Theater Systems, you'll be ready to meet the season with some thrills and chills of your doing.
+But if you're purchasing that new big-screen outdoor theater you've been dreaming about from Outdoor Theater Systems, you'll be ready to meet the season with some thrills and chills of your doing.
 Here are some movie suggestions for this year's scary (or funny, or campy, or just plain weird) Halloween movie party.

 Paranormal Activity – This modern version of the classic “haunted house” story uses a gritty home-camera approach to make the horror seem all the more real.
 A demonic entity threatens an ordinary suburban couple in this R-rated 2007 film that kicked off a whole franchise.

 The Abominable Dr. Phibes – The murderous Dr. Phibes (Vincent Price) sports the greatest Halloween mask ever (and no, we won't spoil that revelation for you) as he murders the doctors he blames for his wife's death one at a time, with each bizarre murder based on one the Biblical Plagues of Egypt.
 This PG-13 film is both gruesome and goofy in equal measure.